Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 # Arteficial Intelligence 2023 - Much ado about  ... fussing?

 Artificial Intelligence is a hot theme, again.
-One can't dodge this "IntelliSteampunk" festival - "AI" and "ChatGPT" saturate the program of IT events (every other lecture may name them, as in my city), news feeds, and product presentations.
+Nobody can dodge this "IntelliSteampunk" festival - "AI" and "ChatGPT" saturate programs of IT events (every other lecture may name them, as in my city), news feeds, and product presentations.

-Its pace must be so gigantic that many scientists, prominent software engineers, and tech leads [think of a kill switch](https://futureoflife.org/open-letter/pause-giant-ai-experiments/) for [AI dystopia](https://www.businessinsider.com/ai-extinction-risk-openai-deepmind-anthropic-ceos-sam-altman-2023-5).
+Its pace must be so gigantic that many scientists, prominent software engineers, and tech leads [think of a dam](https://futureoflife.org/open-letter/pause-giant-ai-experiments/) for [AI dystopia](https://www.businessinsider.com/ai-extinction-risk-openai-deepmind-anthropic-ceos-sam-altman-2023-5).
 Other up-to-date visions (besides too common) group by:

 <details>
 <summary><ins>&nbsp;Impressive and inspiring&nbsp;</ins></summary>